-There is now a long list of predictions made by GR and in every case to date, observations have they have been consistent with the theory.
+- There is now a long list of predictions made by GR and in every case to date, observations have they have been consistent with the theory.

+- Binary pulsar spin down

+- Gravitational Waves

 The Bending of Light II

 - The bending of light in GR leads to some very useful and interesting phenomenon. - One is the effect called a gravitational lens. - The light from a distant galaxy is bent by a large mass along the line of sight to to Earth.
 If everything is lined up perfectly, you get an "Einstein Ring".
 Very useful for identifying and measuring "Dark Matter"